UPPMAX/HPC-python/docs/day2/pandas.rst

       The ``.transform()`` broadcasts functions to every cell of the DataFrame, Series, or GroupBy object that calls it (aggregating functions not allowed).

       - You can pass multiple functions via a list of function names, or a dict with row/column names as keys and the functions to apply to each as values.
 Lambda functions can be passed in a dict but not a list.
-      - Transforming a DataFrame of x columns by list of y functions yields a *hierarchical DataFrame* with x$\times$y columns where the first level is the original set of column names and each first-level column has a number of second-level columns equal to the number of functions applied (see example below).
+      - Transforming a DataFrame of x columns by list of y functions yields a *hierarchical DataFrame* with x:math:`\times`y columns where the first level is the original set of column names and each first-level column has a number of second-level columns equal to the number of functions applied (see example below).
       - Do not allow ``.transform()`` to modify your data structure in-place!

       .. jupyter-execute::